-NKU Disability Services employs an interactive process with each student who chooses to register with our office.
+NKU Disability Programs and Services employs an interactive process with each student who chooses to register with our office.
 We work collaboratively with each student on a case-by-case basis in order to determine eligibility and provide reasonable accommodations.
 Relying on the Association for Higher Education and Disabilities (AHEAD) Best Practices, our office reviews student requests for eligibility and accommodations through a three-fold process:

 - Student Self Report- In determining eligibility, the student is the most important source of information to gain an understanding of how one's impairment limits academic performance.
 A student's explanation of his/her disability is an important tool in the accessibility process and may sometimes, but not always, be sufficient for registration with the Disability Services office.